-- A 22.50% interest in the McClean Lake uranium processing facility and uranium deposits in northern Saskatchewan. - A 25.17% interest in the Midwest uranium project, including the Midwest and the Midwest A deposits in northern Saskatchewan. - A 60% interest in the Wheeler River project which includes the Phoenix deposit and the newly discovered Gryphon zone. - An extensive portfolio of exploration and development property interests in the Athabasca Basin including: Moore Lake (100%), Waterbury Lake (60%), Hatchet Lake (58.06%), Crawford/Bachman Lake (100%), Bell Lake (100%) and Mann Lake (30%).
+- A 22.50% interest in the McClean Lake uranium processing facility and uranium deposits in northern Saskatchewan. - A 25.17% interest in the Midwest uranium project, including the Midwest and the Midwest A deposits in northern Saskatchewan. - A 60% interest in the Wheeler River project, which includes the Phoenix deposit and the recently delineated Gryphon deposit. - An extensive portfolio of exploration and development property interests in the Athabasca Basin including: Crawford/Bachman Lake (100%), Murphy Lake (68.85%), Waterbury Lake (61.55%), Hatchet Lake (64.36%), Bell Lake (100%), Mann Lake (30%) and Moore Lake (100%).

-Beyond Canada, Denison owns the Mutanga uranium project in southern Zambia, the Falea uranium, silver and copper project in Mali, and interests in mineral exploration properties in Namibia and Mongolia.
+Beyond Canada, Denison owns a portfolio of projects in Africa, including the Mutanga uranium project in southern Zambia, the Falea uranium, silver and copper project in Mali and interests in mineral exploration properties in Namibia.